OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Click the **Import into Datastore** |icon1| icon.

 Just like with the WordPress appliance, Sunstone displays the **Download App to OpenNebula** wizard.
+Click **Next**.
 In the second screen you will need to select a datastore for the appliance.
-Select the ``aws-edge-cluster-image`` datastore.
+Select the **aws-edge-cluster-image** datastore.

 |kubernetes-qs-marketplace-datastore|